-Meanwhile, on Friday in the global markets, Brent was trading at USD 71.53 per barrel, while the West Texas Intermediate (WTI) was trading at USD 68.98 per barrel.
+On the global front, Brent gained for a fifth consecutive session on Wednesday amid talks dragging over Iran-US nuclear agreement.
+Brent crude was trading at USD 72.91 per barrel, while the West Texas Intermediate (WTI) at USD 70.94 per barrel.